visgl/luma.gl/docs/api-reference/core/timeline.md

 Add a new channel to the timeline.
 Returns a handle to the channel that can be use for subsequent interactions.
 Valid propeties are:
 * `rate` the speed of the channel's time relative to timeline time.
+* `delay` offset into timeline time at which channel time starts elapsing, in timeline time units.
-* `duration` the length of the channel time frame.
+* `duration` the length of the channel time frame, in timeline time units.
-* `wrapMode` what to do when the timeline time moves outside the channels duration. "loop" repeat the channels timeframe, "clamp" will clamp the channel's time to the range (0, duration).

-### getTime: Number

-Return the current timeline time.
+* `repeat` how many time to repeat channel time's timeline.
+Only meaningful if `duration` is finite.

-### getChannelTime(handle : Number) : Number
+### getTime(handle : Number [Optional]) : Number

 Return the current time of the channel indicated by `handle`.
+If no handle is provided, return timeline time.

 ### setTime(time : Number)

 Set the timeline time to the given value.

-### setChannelProps(handle : Number, [props: Object])

-Update channel indicated by `handle` with the properties given in `props`.
-Valid propeties are:
-* `rate` the speed of the channel's time relative to timeline time.
-* `duration` the length of the channel time frame.
-* `wrapMode` what to do when the timeline time moves outside the channels duration. "loop" repeat the channels timeframe, "clamp" will clamp the channel's time to the range (0, duration).

 ### play